leitbogioro/Tools/README.md

 <br />
 <br />

 **-partition "mbr" or "gpt"**: Default is "mbr", ext4 file system with mbr partition table, if assign "gpt", the partition method will be as xfs file system with gpt partition table.
-This is only valid for Debian series, single hard drive formatting environment, not suitable for Raid.
+This is only valid for Debian/Kali, single hard drive formatting environment, not suitable for Raid.
 <br />
 <br />